ProvableHQ/sdk/create-aleo-app/template-node-ts/README.md

 `npm start`

-Recommend Node.js 20+ for best performance.
+We recommend the use of Node.js 20+ for best performance.